RJD-BASE: Multi-Modal Spectral Clustering via Randomized Joint Diagonalization: NUMERICAL EXPERIMENTS

 \subsection{RJD-BASE: Trial Landscape and Selection}

 Direct optimization of the smoothness objectives provides high-quality embeddings, especially in the BASE objective case.
-Here, in an effort to similify and parallelize, we evaluate whether the BASE smoothness objective can serve as an effective selection criterion across many RJD trials.
+Here, in an effort to simplify and parallelize, we evaluate whether the BASE smoothness objective can serve as an effective selection criterion across many RJD trials.

 In Figure \ref{fig:rjd_scatter_all}, we run RJD-BASE for T=3000 and plot NMI against the BASE smoothness objective $\sum_{j=1}^{k} \lambda_j(\mathbf{L(\pmb{\mu})})$ for each RJD instance.
-In all three datasets, RJD-BASE yields an above average RJD instance selection with respect to the end-goal NMI.
+We display four representative datasets due to space constraints and observe that RJD-BASE yields an above average RJD instance selection with respect to the end-goal NMI.

 To more concretely quantify the effectiveness of this selection rule, we perform 1000 trials where in each trial we run RJD-BASE with $T=10$ and record whether the selected embedding’s NMI is above the global mean.
 This yields an empirical estimate of how often RJD-BASE beats a random draw in expectation even with very small $T$.
-The weighted SBM, Caltech-7, and Digits datasets achieved 57\%, 66\%, and 96\% above-average embeddings.
+The weighted SBM, Caltech-7, Digits, Nutrimouse, MSRC, and NGM datasets achieved 57\%, 66\%, 96\%, 76\%, 85\%, and 99\% above-average embeddings, respectively.